 People immigrate to the United States for many reasons, and struggle to obtain legal status for many reasons as well.
 Immigrants without documents are neighbors, families, coworkers, caretakers, and Minnesotans, and they need health care for the same reasons as everyone else.
 However many are cut out of supports that allow other low-income families and essential workers to access coverage.

-Two proposals have been introduced this year to allow undocumented immigrants who meet the other eligibility requirements to enroll in MinnesotaCare and contribute to affordable coverage at the same costs paid by other Minnesotans at their income level.
+Three proposals introduced this year would allow undocumented immigrants who meet the other eligibility requirements to enroll in MinnesotaCare and contribute to affordable coverage at the same costs paid by other Minnesotans at their income level. - HF1095 Agbaje/SF896 Mann, the MinnesotaCare Inclusion Act, removes the ban on MinnesotaCare eligibility for undocumented immigrants. - HF96 Long/SF49 Wiklund, the MinnesotaCare Buy-In, section 4 contains the same MinnesotaCare Inclusion provision. - Governor Walz' budget proposal extends MinnesotaCare coverage to undocumented children.